pumkinisawesome/s-des-cracking/docs/llm_improvement_log.md

 vector, I asked it about how I can do bit shifting and rotating in Rust, and it gave me some more example code.

-I created a function to generate subkeys from a given key, and Github Copilot helped me out hugely by providing almost the entire function.
-I edited some of the implementation by moving some variables out of the function to become constants, but other than that, it didn't really need much editing.
+I created a function to generate subkeys from a given key, and GitHub Copilot helped me out hugely by providing almost the entire function.
+I edited some of the implementation by moving the permutation tables out of the function to become constants, but other than that, it didn't really need much editing.

 ## Project organisation and modules

 Up until this point, all of my implementation (apart from my file read testing) was all inside `main.rs`.
-As it was getting cluttered, I told Github Copilot what I planned to add in the future, and asked if it thought it would make sense to split my code into modules.
+As it was getting cluttered, I told GitHub Copilot what I planned to add in the future, and asked if it thought it would make sense to split my code into modules.
 As it could access my current files already, it suggested I split my code as shown in the screenshot found at `attachments/copilot_module_suggestion.jpg`.